12 - 16 APRIL 2027

 What’s not included:

-You can enter as an Individual rider or as part of a 3, 4 or 5 person team.
+You can elect to enter as an individual rider; or grab 2-4 riding buddies to enter as a 3, 4 or 5 person team.

 -